 The database in use is shown at the top of the screen along with a description of the study found in the bottom left hand corner.
 Check the normal database to make sure the correct database is being used.
-If you need to change the database then go to File/Preferences.
+If you need to change the database then go to the "Control Database" menu.